BOOKS | DIGITAL | MEDIA

 A recently retired elementary school principal, Gwen Agna has worked with many families as well as the educators at her school to create a safe and supportive environment for children to express their genders in their own ways—a critical factor in children’s healthy development.
 As a school teacher, she has firsthand knowledge of the challenges children and families face in seeking acceptance and in navigating a world that others do not yet understand.
 Gwen Agna’s school has a regional and national reputation for allowing children to express their gender exploration, and is known to be a joyful and accepting place for all.

-Gwen Agna is the co-author, along with photographer and author Shelley Rotner, of TRUE YOU: A GENDER JOURNEY, a photo illustrated book for children ages 3-7 (Clarion Children's Books).
+Gwen Agna is the co-author, along with photographer and author Shelley Rotner, of FINDING HOME: WORDS FROM KIDS SEEKING SANCTUARY, a photo illustrated book for children ages 3-7 (Clarion, 2024).

-Kato Bisase is a Ugandan-American poet, essayist and entrepreneur based in San Francisco.
-He is currently chipping away at a Creative Writing MA from San Francisco State University.
+Kato Bisase is a Ugandan-American poet, essayist and entrepreneur who has just finished his Creative Writing MA from San Francisco State University.
 His work dances with a wide spectrum of topics and tensions, among them: human depth in a cursory world, the African experience in the American context, the Black experience in non-Black spaces . . . and the beautiful anxieties conceived inside all of them.

 Andrea Bradley is a YA author, college professor, and former lawyer, who lives in a small town outside of Toronto.
 She is passionate about chronic illness representation and writes novels filled with humor, romance, friendship and joy.
 She also writes literary and speculative short fiction and has published short stories with Grain Magazine and Exile Editions, among others.